Kristijan Kahlina

 Kristijan Kahlina (born 24 July 1992) is a Croatian professional footballer who plays as a goalkeeper for Charlotte FC in Major League Soccer.

 Club career

 Kahlina played for NK Vinogradar in 2011–12 and 2012–13.

 In 2019, he was named captain for HNK Gorica.

 Kahlina signed with Major League Soccer expansion team Charlotte FC in December 2021, ahead of their inaugural season.

+After playing every minute of the season for Charlotte FC in 2024 and finishing with 12 shutouts, Kahlina won the MLS Goalkeeper of the Year Award.

 International career

 Kahlina played with the Croatia national under-19 team.